-Crucial questions that anatomical comparative approach succeeded to answer according to scientific method fundamental premise: meticulous observation.
+Crucial questions about the acupuncture meridian system that anatomical comparative approach succeeded to answer according to scientific method's fundamental premise: meticulous observation.

 Why acupuncture should give science clear evidences?